The Battle of Shrewsbury

 For the first time on English soil, massed troops of archers faced each and demonstrated “the deadliness of the longbow“.

-In a closely fought encounter Hotspur was killed, apparently shot in the face when he opened his visor (as shown on the picture to the right).
+In a closely fought encounter Hotspur was killed, apparently shot in the face when he opened his visor (as shown on the picture below).
 With the loss of their leader, the battle came to abrupt end.

 To quash rumours that he had in fact survived the battle, the king had Hotspur quartered and put on display in various corners of the country, his head being impaled on York’s north gate.